elegant-scipy/elegant-scipy/markdown/preface.markdown

 More than just teaching you how to write code that works, we will inspire you to write code that rocks!

 In The Rosie Effect (hilarious book; go read its prequel [The Rosie Project](https://en.wikipedia.org/wiki/The_Rosie_Project) when you’re done with Elegant SciPy), Graeme Simsion twists the conventions of the word "elegant" around.
-Most would use it to describe the visual simplicity of something or someone stylish or graceful.
-Say, the first iPhone.
+Most would use it to describe the visual simplicity, style, and grace of, say, the first iPhone.
-Instead, our hero, Don Tillman, uses a computer algorithm to *define* elegance.
+Instead Graeme Simsion's hero, Don Tillman, uses a computer algorithm to *define* elegance.
-We hope that you will know exactly what he means after reading this book.
+We hope that you will understand exactly what he means after reading this book.
 That you will read or write a piece of elegant code, and feel calmed in the glow of its beauty and grace.
 (Note: the authors may be prone to hyperbole.)
 Perhaps you too will compliment your significant other on how their outfit reminds you of that bit of code you saw in Elegant SciPy...